-Difference between Wrike vs Trello
+Difference Between Wrike vs Trello

 In a scenario when you are reading this article, we assume that you are stuck between the likes of Wrike and Trello from a Project Management tools perspective.
-Now that you are looking into Project Management Tools, we assume that you are facing difficulty in managing too many projects at a time.
-This scenario is real for sure.
-You are not the only one who is feeling the pain of managing many projects at a time and long for a tool that will ease out some of the repetitive tasks and some reminder related tasks.
-So here are the two big players in the market of Project management tools that are trusted by many reputable organizations belonging to a wide variety of genres and these products are well known for their user-friendly interface plus having a comprehensive set of features.
-So, let us set up a fight between them and see who comes up as a winner.
-In this topic, we are going to learn about Wrike vs Trello.
+Now that you are looking into Project Management Tools, we assume you are facing difficulty managing too many projects at a time.
+This scenario is real, for sure.
+You are not the only one feeling the pain of managing many projects at a time and longing for a tool to ease out some of the repetitive and reminder-related tasks.

-Head to Head Comparison Between Wrike vs Trello (Infographics)
+Head-to-Head Comparison Between Wrike vs Trello (Infographics)

-Below are the top differences between Wrike and Trello.
+Below are the top 5 differences between Wrike and Trello.

 Key Differences of Wrike vs Trello

 The first genre to compare both the contenders is Features.
-In this, we would talk about features that Wrike and Trello individually bring into the project management.
-Although the baseline features would be identically the same for both the tools as both intend to solve the problem of project management, some additional features differentiate them and that is what we would talk about here.
+We would discuss features that Wrike and Trello individually bring into project management.
+Although the baseline features would be identically the same for both tools as both intend to solve the problem of project management, some additional features differentiate them, and that is what we will talk about here.
 Wrike allows you to create tasks and sub-tasks.
-Once created they can be assigned to people and also dependency can be created.
-These dependencies will ensure that a task needs to be completed to start the next one and thus allow you to keep a watch on the progress of the schedule easily.
-In the list of features, Wrike offers users to comment on files and points on videos through a custom proofing feature.
-On the contrary, Trello has a Kanban board.
-One can create tasks and subtasks, but having dependency management is lacking in Trello, except for the fact that the tasks can be labeled with different colors or stickers available.
-The feature of commenting on files is missing from Trello!
-So, at the end of this round, we would give the point to Wrike for its advanced feature set!
+Once created, they can be assigned to people, and dependency can be made.
+These dependencies will ensure that a task needs to be completed to start the next one and thus allow you to keep a watch on the schedule’s progress easily.

 The next genre where the tools will compete is storage.
-For Wrike, the storage space starts from 2GB and rises to 100 GB in its top plan, and has an attachment size limit of 4GB.
-On the contrary, Trello’s free plan has an allowance of only 10MB per attachment, but as you pay for the service the cap is 250 MB, but the number of attachments can be unlimited!
-For this round, it is merely on the user perspective of the organization and hence we will call this a tie between the contenders.
+For Wrike, the storage space starts from 2GB, rises to 100 GB in its top plan, and has an attachment size limit of 4 GB.
+On the contrary, Trello’s free plan has an allowance of only 10MB per attachment, but as you pay for the service, the cap is 250 MB, but the number of attachments can be unlimited!
+For this round, it is merely on the user perspective of the organization, and hence we will call this a tie between the contenders.

 The third genre is about the price.
-Wrike offers free usage for 5 users and posts that the plan starts at $9.8 per user per month and as you keep increasing the tier more and more exclusive features start unlocking.
+Wrike offers free usage for 5 users and posts that the plan starts at $9.8 per user per month, and as you keep increasing the tier, more and more exclusive features start unlocking.
 On the other hand, Trello has a free option for only some features with no user restriction.
-As you pay, the limit just gets off!
+As you pay, the limit gets off!
 You can access all features once you are a paid user.
 So, for this round, it will be for Trello!

 Comparison Table of Wrike vs Trello